williamsca/bargaining-upzone/README.md

 Williamsburg City

+# Abstract
+> Statewide zoning reforms may fail to increase housing supply if local governments can respond along unregulated margins.
+I study the policy response of Virginia counties to a 2016 statewide reform that restricted their ability to charge developers for residential upzonings.
+I find that upzoning is highly price elastic: after the reform, the number of housing units allowed through residential upzonings fell by [X]\%.
+In counties which were partially exempted from the reform, however, total activity remained constant as localities substituted upzoning from affected to exempt areas.
+Rather than playing ``whack-a-mole'' with local zoning ordinances, states should directly subsidize the number of newly-permitted housing units.

 # Model
 Locality chooses vector $\vec{a}$ of upzonings over parcels $j \in \{1, ..., J\}$ to maximize welfare: